fmarino-ipzs/eid-it-wallet-docs/docs/en/e-service-pdnd.rst

       - The e-Services MUST be implemented in REST, thus SOAP protocol MUST NOT be used.
       - Technical
     * - R5
-      - The Consumer should present a particular proof of possesion key to the Provider.
+      - The Producer SHALL ensure, with a high degree of certainty, the verification of the Consumer's identity.
       - Security

 `PDND`_ and `MODI`_ define several security patterns designed to enhance specific security properties in interactions between Participants.
 This specification adopts the following applicable security patterns: